cheblin/PrimitiveCollections/README.md

 **R**- read-only and **RW** - read-write. **RW** extends **R** so you can always easily get and pass read-only(**R**) collection interface from **RW**

-I use a special iterator's protocol that does not generate any garbage in the heap.
+The project used a special iterator's "protocol" that does not generate any garbage in heap.
 For communication between caller and responder and for holding iterator state, the tag is used.
 The tag is allocated in the stack and has `int` or `long` primitive types.